About this strategy

 A gap in our service provision is the lack of available safe and suitable housing for victims.

 Barnsley’s refuge typically receives around 10 referrals per month.
 (120 per year; 33 in the most recent quarter).
-They're able to accommodate roughly 1 client in every 3 referrals.
+They're able to accommodate roughly one client in every three referrals.
 Refusals are both due to lack of vacancies and needs being too high.
 Refuge can't accommodate people with multiple and complex needs.

 The lack of vacancies in the refuge is driven by clients staying at the refuge for long periods of time.
-Partially due to lack of suitable housing to move to.
+This is partially due to lack of suitable housing to move to.
 There are long waitlists for social housing properties, managed by our housing company Berneslai Homes.
-Also significant financial challenges for victims looking to move-on into the private rented sector.
-Further to a lack of move-on housing.
-The needs assessment has identified a lack of short-term emergency housing.
-Lack of what can be used to offer a safe space for victims or perpetrators to ‘cool off’ and safely consider their options.
+There's also financial challenges for victims looking to move on into the private rented sector.
+Further to a lack of move-on housing, the needs assessment has shown a lack of short-term emergency housing.
+There's a lack of what can be used to offer a safe space for victims or perpetrators to ‘cool off’ and safely consider their options.

-The needs assessment highlighted that there is a significant gap in housing support.
-This is for victims who do not fit the ‘traditional’ description of a victim of Domestic Abuse.
+The needs assessment highlighted that there's a large gap in housing support.
+This is for victims who don't fit the ‘traditional’ description of a victim of domestic abuse.
 For example, male victims or victims with complex needs.
-There's also a found need for Housing Options officers to be made further aware of how target hardening measures can be accessed by victims living in a range of tenures.
+There's also a found need for housing options officers to be made further aware of how target hardening measures can be accessed by victims living in a range of tenures.

 Support for children and young people

-The Domestic Abuse Act ensures that children are seen as victims of domestic abuse in their own right.
+The Domestic Abuse Act makes sure that children are seen as victims of domestic abuse in their own right.
 Therefore, understanding our gaps in support for children and young people is crucial in designing future services.

 The needs assessment highlighted that, in Barnsley:

-• The proportion of households containing children approaching Housing Options citing Domestic Abuse.
-Also shown a great increase over the last four quarters.
+• The proportion of households containing children approaching Housing Options citing domestic abuse.
+Its also shown a great increase over the last four quarters.

 • 823 children were discussed at MARAC meetings during 2020/21.

-The needs assessment found that there is a lack of specialist support for children and young people in relation to domestic abuse.
-That support for children who are residing in the refuge with their parent is limited.
+The needs assessment found that there's a lack of specialist support for children and young people in relation to domestic abuse.
+It also showed that support for children who are residing in the refuge with their parent is limited.

 Support for perpetrators

 Stakeholder interviews found a need for more skilled work with men/perpetrators.
-A more holistic support in relation to support and housing options in order to reduce the risk of repeat incidents.
-The needs assessment also finds a need for specialist help for younger perpetrators, male and female perpetrators.
-Also voluntary access to healthy relationships courses.
-As well as mandated programmes for those convicted of offences.
+A more holistic support is needed to support and housing options in order to reduce the risk of repeat incidents.
+The needs assessment also finds a need for specialist help for younger perpetrators both male and female.
+There's also need for voluntary access to healthy relationships courses.
+There should also be mandated programmes for those convicted of offences.

 Review of MARAC